 Like the 82 Class before them, the 31 members of the 90 Class were ordered as part of a Ready Power leading agreement.
 Unlike the 82 Class, the 90 Class were built by General Motors in Canada, and were designed specifically for heavy coal work in the lower Hunter Valley, a task that they continue to this day.
 When delivered, they were the heaviest locomotives in Australia (outside of the Pilbara), and as such are limited to the Hunter Valley coal network.
 If required to run outside this network for any reason, they are typically run with minimal fuel to keep the axle load down.

 Like the 82 Class, the 90 Class were included in the sale to Pacific National, where they were joined by an additional four units built by Downer EDI Rail at Cardiff.
-These four newer units are the only members of the class to be painted in the Pacific National colour scheme, the rest of the class retain their Freightrail blue.
+These four newer units were deliveried in the Pacific National colour scheme, whereas repaints of the former Freightcorp units have been sporadic at best.

 Freight Australia – XR Class (2002)